onyx-platform/onyx/doc/user-guide/environment.md

 - Note that the ports in `hornetq.remoting.netty.port` and `hornetq.remoting.netty.batch.port`.
 If you're running 2 or more HornetQ servers on the same machine, you won't want the ports to collide.
 - In all nodes, security is turned off via `<security-enabled>false</security-enabled>`.
 I presume you're running Onyx in a closed, trusted environment.
 - In Node 1 *only*, you'll find `<grouping-handler name="onyx">` with `<type>LOCAL</type>`.
 In all other nodes, you'll find the same grouping handler with `<type>REMOTE</type>`.
 Only *one* node should have a local handler.
 All others *must* be remote.
 This is used for grouping and aggregation in Onyx.
-You might notice this creates a single point of failure - which we'll fix with a stand-by later on.
+You might notice this creates a single point of failure - which we'll fix later on in the Fault Tolerancy Tuning section.
 You can read more about why this is necessary [in this section of the HornetQ docs](http://docs.jboss.org/hornetq/2.4.0.Final/docs/user-manual/html_single/#d0e5752).

 Configure both the Coordinator and peer with the details to dynamically discover other HornetQ nodes.